Philadelphia Employer Representation Law Firm

 - Mediation and Arbitration: The employment law attorneys at Sidney L. Gold & Associates avoid litigation when possible by representing the employer in mediation and arbitration.
 The time and money that an employer has to invest in litigation is staggering.
 Mediation and arbitration offer an employer a less expensive and much less time consuming alternative.

-Philadelphia Employment Law Attorneys at Sidney L. Gold & Associates Represent Employers in all Areas of Employment Law
+Philadelphia Employment Lawyers at Sidney L. Gold & Associates Represent Employers in all Areas of Employment Law

 Sidney L. Gold & Associates focus our practice on all aspects of employment law and represent employers in Pennsylvania and New Jersey.
-Our NJ employment attorneys work with employers to develop policies and procedures that comply with federal, state, and local employment laws, provide counsel in times of dispute, and our New Jersey employment lawyers represent clients in all areas of mediation, arbitration, or litigation.
-Call us today at 215-569-1999 to schedule a consultation with a qualified PA employment attorney or contact us online.
+Our NJ employment lawyers work with employers to develop policies and procedures that comply with federal, state, and local employment laws, provide counsel in times of dispute, and our New Jersey employment lawyers represent clients in all areas of mediation, arbitration, or litigation.
+Call us today at 215-569-1999 to schedule a consultation with a qualified Philadelphia employment lawyer or contact us online.
 We will evaluate your business needs and work with you to protect your interests.